 Blossoms are already open, watch forecasts closely.
-Beware of cold temperatures for much of Southwestern Idaho these next few weeks.
+Beware of the forecasted cold temperatures for much of Southwestern Idaho the next few weeks.
 See Table on critical temperatures for flower and bud damage.
 Orchardists use heaters if available, or turn on wind machines.

 Another idea is to cover the buds and blossoms with water, forming an ice layer.
 Remember that water freezes at 32 degrees F, and a permanent, uninterrupted layer of ice throughout the frost period will insulate those flowers and buds.
 The ice must remain until the daytime air temperatures rise above freezing.
+If High winds are expected using water is not advisable as the weight of limbs could result in breakage.

-The last freeze will occur 2 out of 10 years after May 4 at a temperature of 28 degrees or less in Payette County, May 6th in Emmett and Parma, May 13th in Weiser, and April 27th in Caldwell.
+The last freeze will occur 2 out of 10 years after May 4 at a temperature of 28 degrees or less in Payette County,

+May 6th in Emmett and Parma, May 13th in Weiser, April 27th in Caldwell and Western Magic Valley, May 14th in Eastern Magic Valley.
+May 6th in Twin Falls.

 A 10% loss of a tree's flowers may be tolerable for some growers.
-You might consider it as a thinning technique this year.
+You might consider it as a natural thinning technique this year.